-(a) To develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist.

-(b) To ensure that our pupils can access the range of services and support they need quickly.

-(c) To support and help inform our local community's response to child-on-child abuse.

-(d) To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.
+- (a) To develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist. - (b) To ensure that our pupils can access the range of services and support they need quickly. - (c) To support and help inform our local community's response to child-on-child abuse. - (d) To increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our pupils.

-The school actively refers concerns/allegations of child-on-child abuse where necessary to Central Bedfordshire Council children's social care, and/or other relevant agencies.
+The school actively refers concerns/allegations of child-on-child abuse where necessary to the Local Authority's children's social care, and/or other relevant agencies.

-Children residing out of county but attending a Central Bedfordshire school will be reported to their home authority social care team.
+Children residing out of county but attending a school within the LA will be reported to their home authority social care team.